 Sadly, there’s not much you can do other than wait once you’ve submitted a report.
 Ideally, after a few days have passed, Facebook will agree with your position and will remove the content.
 Unfortunately, they will often take weeks or months before “investigating” and then take no action.

 At this point, you have to decide whether to take the matter to a lawyer or let it go.
-If you believe you can prove tangible damages to your reputation (such as having lost a job or job opportunity, or lost customers who cited the post as a reason why), you can go to a lawyer.
+If you believe you can prove tangible damages to your reputation or personal life (such as having lost a job or job opportunity, or lost customers who cited the post as a reason why), you can go to a lawyer.
 Otherwise, it might not be possible to prove damages and thus not worth your time and energy.

 What Else Can You Do?